 Some of the larger retail companies require bar code verification for every product on their shelves.
 A verification report is simply a test scan of the barcode image.
 The barcode is given a grade depending on how easy it is for scanning machines to read it (a pass grade is A, B, C or D).
 Verification is usually done on the final printed barcode image (on the product label or packaging).

-Our verification reports are done by an independent GS1-certified company.
+Our verification reports are done to internationally recognized standards and use the highest quality verification technology.
 If your retailer requires barcode verification, please order a verification report for your barcode here:

 Verification report for your completed artwork or finally printed packaging.

 If you have ordered a verification report from us, then the next step is to send us a copy of your barcode image (preferably a physical copy rather than a digital image).
 Please post the printed barcode (on its label or packaging) to us for verification (see our postal address).

 Just over ten percent of the bar codes we get verified for our customers fail their report – therefore, if you are getting your bar code verified, it is important to make sure that your barcode complies with the information listed in the following two links:

 NOTE: There is one company that we know of in the world that will not accept our verification reports – Woolworths Australia (they will only accept verification reports done by GS1-Australia).
 Other than that, we have not had any problems anywhere in the world with our verification reports being accepted by retail companies.

 Additional Information About Verification:

 A bar code verifier machine is different from a barcode scanner.
 It is a precision machine capable of estimating how easily the bar code will be read by most scanners in retail shops.
 The verifier machine produces a report which indicates whether or not the barcode is likely to be easily read by scanners.
 If the barcode failed verification, the report will also include information about how to improve the quality of the barcode (so that next time it passes verification!)